What are the differences between BIMI and Apple Branded Mail, and do you need both for email branding?

 BIMI starts with your sending domain.
 You publish a DNS TXT record, point it at a compliant SVG logo, and include a certificate URL when the receiving mailbox provider expects one.
 Before any of that matters, the message has to pass DMARC using the visible From domain.
 For a deeper setup path, the BIMI setup workflow covers the practical pieces.

 The BIMI record itself is not complicated.
-The hard parts are strict logo formatting, certificate eligibility, trademark or prior-use proof, DNS correctness, and the time it takes for mailbox providers to cache and re-check the record.
+The hard parts are SVG Tiny PS formatting, certificate eligibility, trademark or prior-use proof, DNS correctness, sender reputation, and the time mailbox providers take to cache and re-check the record.

 Example BIMI and DMARC DNS recordsdns